gsimon75-android/Android_TV_BootAnimation/ROOTING.md

 Yes, the flash as a whole device is world-writeable.
 That's how we're going to modify whatever we want.

-As the first step, let's install some terminal emulator, attach some nice big (>= 8GB) USB stick and dump the flash, so we won't have to do all the work on the device.
+As the first step, let's attach some nice big (>= 8GB) USB stick and dump the flash, so we won't have to do all the work on the device.
+And having a backup is such a cozy feeling, even if we couldn't restore it if we'd stick in a boot loop (again)...

 `dd if=/dev/mmcblk0 of=/mnt/sda1/mmcblk0.img bs=16777216`